Neapolitan Graffe, traditional recipe and Bimby

 Neapolitan Graffe

-Continue until each donut is golden brown.
+Continue until each donut is well browned.

 Neapolitan Graffe